 This garment is made from 100% antique French linen.
-All antique linens vary slightly from each other.
-Some shades are whiter, some darker, some coarser.
-Some will have embroidered initials on it, others will have beautiful mending.
+All antique linens and its natural dye, vary slightly from each other.
+Some of the linen have embroidered initials on it, others can have beautiful mending.

 At our Manufacturing Studio we will do our best to make sure only the good parts of the antique linens are used.
 In some cases our Recovery Studio will make small repairs to the old material to make sure we can upcycle as much materials as possible.